iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - device/OS-specific issue rates

 - **Watch for misinterpretation and potential harm signals**
   - Not all problems show up as “accuracy” metrics.
-I also watch for signals that users may be misunderstanding the feature:
+I also monitor for signs of user misunderstanding:
     - support tickets or feedback suggesting the output is treated as a diagnosis (“it said I have…”, “it detected…”, panic-driven messages)
     - repeated confusion about what is AI vs device vs manual
     - complaints about “wrong medical conclusion” or “unsafe advice” (even if the app does not intend to give advice)